 Parsnip soup with cider by Hugh Fearnely-Whittingstall

-A deliciously rich and warming autumn soup.
-You can finish this in all sorts of ways, but I like to scatter some butter-fried diced apple and a few thyme leaves on top.
+This is a deliciously rich and warming autumn soup.
+You can finish this in all sorts of ways such as fried diced apple and a few thyme leaves on top.
 You could make a similarly delicious soup with pumpkin or squash.
-Serves four.

 - 1 tbsp olive oil

 - 2 garlic cloves, peeled and sliced